-All wyes, unless otherwise specified, shall be SDR-35, for wyes deeper than six feet (6'), SDR-26 shall be used.
+All wyes, unless otherwise specified, shall be PVC SDR-35, and for wyes deeper than six feet (6'), SDR-26 shall be used.
 All wyes shall incline upward at an angle not less than 25 degrees or greater than 45 degrees from the horizontal.
 Each wye shall be securely sealed by a cap or plug of the same material as the pipe in such a manner that the cap may be removed without injuring the bell or gasket at such time as the house service sewer is installed.
 Contractor shall place a treated two-by-four or four-by-four extending vertically from the branch of the wye in the trench to a point at least two feet above finished grade to facilitate future location.

 4.5.2.1.5.1.
 SANITARY LATERALS AND CLEAN-OUTS.
 If the sewer main is laid along one side of the road right-of-way, the service connections for those properties located on the opposite side of the road shall be run to the opposite edge of the right-of-way, maintaining minimum four feet of cover over the lateral at a minimum 1% slope and acceptably plugged or capped.
 A #10 insulated solid copper locator wire or #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around all nonmetallic pipes in the road right-of-way and easements so that one revolution is made at least every pipe joint.
 The wire is to be brought to the surface at the property line or edge of the easement with a clean-out in a casting.
 Contractor shall place a treated two-by-four or four-by-four extending vertically from the end of the service lateral in the trench to a point at least two feet above finished grade to facilitate future location.
+Locate wire on stubs need to be extended up and fixed or stapled to the stub marker post.
 This marker shall be painted green to indicate "sewer".
 In special instances the Utilities Engineer may give written permission for the Contractor to place two laterals in a common trench.
 In such instances, minimum two feet horizontal separation must be maintained between the two pipes at all points.
 The Contractor shall include in his bid the costs of all labor, materials, and equipment to install all service connections required.
 These costs shall include the cost of pipe, bedding, backfill, and road restoration.